Belgium By Train

 Reservations

-How to make reservations for trains in Belgium
+How can I make reservations for trains in Belgium?

 You can make reservations for international high-speed trains:

-By phone through one of the railway call centers.
+By phone: through one of the railway call centres.

 Get your Pass for Belgium